Sandbeach Lake, Wild Basin - Sandbeach Lake Trailhead, Rocky Mountain National Park, Colorado

 - The Campers Creek site is located 2.3 miles from the Sandbeach Lake Trailhead at 9,600'.
 There's 1 individual site in a heavy spruce-fir forest south of the trail and Campers Creek.
 Water is available from Campers creek.

 - The Beaver Mill site is located 3 miles from the Sandbeach Lake Trailhead at 9,640'.
-There's 1 individual site located approximately .5 miles past the Campers Creek bridge crossing in a lodgepole -aspen forest south of the trail.
+There's 1 individual site approximately .5 miles past the Campers Creek bridge in a lodgepole-aspen forest south of the trail.
 Water is available from Hunters Creek, about 45 yards south of the site.

 - The Hunters Creek site is located 3.3 miles from the Sandbeach Lake Trailhead at 9,760'.
 There's 1 individual site in a thick spruce-fir forest south of the trail.
 Water is available from Hunters Creek